Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Follow any directions you’re given for not eating or drinking before the procedure.
 If your provider says to take your normal medicines, swallow them with only small sips of water.

 Arrange for a family member or friend to drive you home.

 You may get medicine through an IV (intravenous) line to relax you.
 You’re given an injection to numb the insertion site.
 Then, a tiny skin cut (incision) is made near an artery in your groin.

 Your provider inserts a thin tube (catheter) through the incision.
 He or she then threads the catheter into an artery while looking at a video monitor.

-Contrast “dye” is injected into the catheter.
+Contrast “dye” is injected into the catheter to confirm position.
 You may feel warmth or pressure in your legs and back.
 You lie still as X-rays are taken.
 The catheter is then taken out.

 Call your healthcare provider right away if: